vitoraoki/InterviewStudy/README.md

 # Introduction
 Welcome to my study repository.
 This repository will be updated with the infos, links and codes that I use in my study journey.
-It will focus mainly in Algorithm and Android/KMM interviews.
+It will focus mainly in Algorithms, Android and KMP.
 All the code is written in Kotlin (but it can change in the future if I change my mind hehehe).
 I hope it can be as useful to you as it is to me :)

 # 📝 Theory
-This section has a list of references used to study the theory of Algorithms and Android/KMM development
+This section has a list of references used to study the theory of Algorithms, Android and KMP development

 ## 💡 Algorithm
 - Book "Cracking the coding interview"